 White Geraniums in Vintage Tin Box by Clemmenson & Brok

 Pink Geraniums in White Pots by Tuinen

 Did you play it safe with your flowers this year or mix it up?
-Ever planted geraniums?
+Ever planted geraniums in containers?

 Enjoy your weekend,